 Lynx near Fort Nelson.
 Photo credit: Northern BC Tourism/ Ryan Dickie

 Keep your eyes peeled for bald eagles soaring overhead as you make your way up a chairlift, lynx wandering by as you ski down a run, and bears starting to wake from hibernation towards the tail end of the season.
 Kimberley often sees deer crossing the main green run in search of their latest snack and Fernie skiers have even sighted moose.
-Kicking Horse has a resident grizzly bear called Boo, you’ll find him in his protected 20 acre refuge sleeping in winter and waking in spring.
+Kicking Horse has a resident grizzly bear called Boo, you’ll find him in his protected 20 acre refuge hibernating in winter and waking in spring.

 10. And yes, you can get a great coffee